garylvov/back_massage_bot/README.md

 # Motion Planning on Massage Candidate Regions

-We rely on the extrinsic transform (see next section) to transform the sensor point cloud into the arm frame.

 We basically sample points on the back region (split into further regions from the YOLO bbx with a simple heuristic), order them from left to right and from top down, and then plan a position offset by the massage gun tip to the arm planning frame.